Elastic and inelastic pion-nucleon scattering to fourth order in chiral perturbation theory: Acknowledgments

 \section{Acknowledgments}

-This work was supported in part by DFG and NSFC through funds provided to the Sino-German CRC 110 ``Symmetries and the Emergence of Structure in QCD" (NSFC Grant No.~11621131001, DFG Grant No.~TRR110), the ERC project 259218 NUCLEAREFT, the Ruhr University Research School PLUS, funded by Germany's Excellence Initiative [DFG GSC 98/3], by the Chinese Academy of Sciences (CAS) President's International Fellowship Initiative (PIFI) (Grant No. 2015VMA076) and by the National Science Foundation under Grant No.~NSF PHY11-25915.
+This work was supported in part by the Heisenberg-Landau program, the DFG and NSFC through funds provided to the Sino-German CRC 110 ``Symmetries and the Emergence of Structure in QCD" (NSFC Grant No.~11621131001, DFG Grant No.~TRR110), the ERC project 259218 NUCLEAREFT, the Ruhr University Research School PLUS, funded by Germany's Excellence Initiative [DFG GSC 98/3], by the Chinese Academy of Sciences (CAS) President's International Fellowship Initiative (PIFI) (Grant No. 2017VMA0025) and by the National Science Foundation under Grant No.~NSF PHY11-25915.sizeable